 A few months ago I was talking with a friend about my ordination and she asked me what she should call me once I was ordained.
 So, I gave her the options and then told her that I would much rather that she just kept calling me Donald.
 Now, again, part of this is the fact that I’m not much one for titles, etc. However, at another level, my personal identity informs my pastoral identity rather than the other way around.

 Donald serves as a reminder of my humanity, that which I share in common with all people.
 While I grew up in the Salvation Army, where child baptism wasn’t practiced, my parents did dedicate me to God as a baby and I was dedicated as Donald.
 So, almost from the very first, my name formed the background to my introduction to the community of believers.
 Later, in my adult life when I was baptized, I was baptized as Donald.
 It is my self-recognition, it is my self-identifying name.

 It bothers me very much when people say, I just don’t think about it.
 Well, perhaps you should.
 If you can be bothered to learn how I like my name said, how can I know that you bother to take my opinions or ideas into consideration.
 If you can write of my name that easily, you can write off anything else about just as easily.

 Another thing I come across is the line, I have an uncle named Don.
 Well guess what?
 I’m not your uncle, I’m the Donald you work with, that you attend church with, that you eat with and watch football with.
 I know it’s easy enough to do, I even do it myself from time to time, but I do try my best to find out what name people like to be called by.

 As I said above, but I think it’s worth stating again, one of the reasons that being called Don bothers me so much is that it is the diminutive form of my name, and I feel diminished when someone uses it to address me.
-I realize that in many ways I am fighting a losing battle, but its one I will continue to keep fighting.
+I realize that in many ways I am fighting a losing battle on the identity front, but its one I will continue to keep fighting.